 The Very Best of Super-Luxury and Rustic Comfort

-The central Lodge features the Mountain Kitchen, living & dining areas, wood-burning fires and a private library.
-A series of wooden boardwalks link this central building to the four outlying Chalets.
-King sized beds and carpets of sheepskin await guests in each these spacious, warm and well-decorated Chalets.
+The central Lodge features the Mountain Kitchen, living & dining areas, wood-burning fires, and a private library.
+A series of wooden boardwalks link this central building to the four outlying chalets.
+King-sized beds and carpets of sheepskin await guests in each of these spacious, warm, and well-decorated chalets.
 A fully modern ensuite bathroom containing the finest amenities is separated from the bedroom by a dressing room.
 Grab a beverage from the complimentary mini bar or drink fresh water direct from the waterfall cascading down the mountain.
 Step out onto the deck to dip in your own private hot tub and enjoy the breathtaking scenery by day or the starscape by night.
-There is wireless internet throughout the property and iPod surround sound in each of the Chalets.
+There is wireless internet throughout the property and iPod surround sound in each of the chalets.

 Food and Beverages